 Fast Layer Core

-As three-piece golf ball designs go, this is about as good as it gets.
+As far as three-piece golf ball designs go, this is about as good as it gets.
 The FastLayer Core consists of a soft center that gradually becomes firmer towards the edge.
-This is targeted mostly towards fast-swinging players, allowing them to get good feel whilst achieving decent ball speeds and distances.
+This is targeted mostly toward fast-swinging players, allowing them to get good feel while achieving decent ball speeds and distances.

 4th Generation Spin Skin with SeRM